osy/SwiftPortmap/README.md

 Once a port is reserved internal to the host, this library also allows you to make a NAT mapping to export the port externally.
 This uses UPnP/NAT-PMP through the DNS-SD system framework.
 The mapping is retained throughout the lifecycle of the `Port` object and an optional callback can be set to be notified of any NAT mapping changes.

+A simple CLI tool is provided both as an example and also as a simple utility to perform NAT mappings.

 ## Usage
 Reserve any port:
 ```swift